Manjukesh18/Let-us-c-pointers-concept/README.md

-# Let-us-c-pointers-concept
+# Let-us-c-pointers & functions-concept
-Here I have uploaded all solutions from let us c book on the topic " Pointers "
+Here I have uploaded some solutions from "let us c" book on the topic " Pointers " and from "function".